 If antispasmodics are not proving to be effective at relieving the pain of IBS, then you may be prescribed a low dose antidepressant.
 These can work in two ways, firstly they can have a direct effect on the pain and secondly they can help to alleviate any stress and anxiety experienced which can exacerbate IBS symptoms.

-More information and downloads can be found in our Resources section.
+Further information and downloads can be found in the RESOURCES section.

 Living with a bowel condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
 The Bladder & Bowel Community Support Group is aimed at promoting discussion between members, in a supportive environment.
 Join the Group on Facebook.